Kristina01111000/WordPressTheme/README.md

 	-> finalize color scheme -> dark green, light green, yellow header, white -finish all the little spots
 	-> make forum links in class module
-	-> get monthly topic articles from dr w
-		-> add them to the course
-		-> make headings for each lesson in course be the names of the tags -> finish off 2 ssl settings
+	-> finish off 2 ssl settings
 	-> cannot get the columns to match up on top on front page :( -> check how to fix this online
-	-> get images/ video from dr w
-		-> images in email document
-		-> is he going to make videos?
 	-> get several more images for the front page
 		-> check on these pictures for vibes:
 			- 4E Psy -> zodiac wheels won't load, .eps not .jpeg or .png won't load onto wp